routemaster/routemaster-server/README.md

 # Scoring

 The efficiency score is an integer from 0 to 100.
-We first calculate the straight-line distance between the starting and ending locations.
+We first calculate the straight-line distance between the starting and stopping locations.
 Then we calculate the distance the user walked by summing the distances between adjacent recorded waypoints.
 The efficiency score is then